 1969: R.B.
 Greaves recorded “Take a Letter, Maria” at Muscle Shoals Sound Studio in Sheffield, Alabama.
 It became his biggest hit single, reaching #2 on the Billboard Hot 100 and #10 on the R&B chart.

-1969: A few days after Arlo Guthrie’s performance at the Woodstock festival, the film based on his counter-culture hit, “Alice’s Restaurant Massacree,” titled Alice’s Restaurant, was released.
-It features Guthrie starring as himself in addition to fellow folk singers Pete Seeger and Lee Hays also make appearances as themselves.
+1969: A few days after Arlo Guthrie’s performance at the Woodstock festival, the film based on his counter-culture hit, “Alice’s Restaurant Massacree,” titled Alice’s Restaurant, premiered in Boston.
+It features Guthrie starring as himself as well as fellow folk singers Pete Seeger and Lee Hays who also make appearances as themselves.

 1972: NBC debuted their rock TV program Midnight Special with disc jockey Wolfman Jack announcing and its theme song performed by Johnny Rivers.
 The ninety-minute program followed the Friday night edition of The Tonight Show Starring Johnny Carson until its final episode in May of 1981, and notably had musical guests perform live instead of lip-sync.
 The first show, guest-hosted by John Denver, featured Cass Elliott, Harry Chapin, David Clayton-Thomas, The Everly Brothers, The Isley Brothers, Helen Reddy, Linda Ronstadt, and War.